-On 26 April 2022, the Victorian Gambling and Casino Control Commission refused an application by A.P.D.
-Group Pty Ltd to increase the number of pokies at the Valley Inn Hotel in Geelong from 29 to 39.
+The Victorian Gambling and Casino Control Commission will conduct a hearing to determine the application it received from Sayers Property Holdings Pty Ltd to increase the number of pokies at Hotel 520 on Sayers, located in Tarneit (City of Wyndham), from 65 to 77.